What is Expanded Beam Connector?

-The typical fiber contacts, such as LC, SC and ST connectors and multi-fiber MPOs, is a physical contact with a fiber core with less than 50 microns (0.05 millimeters).
+The typical fiber contact, such as LC, SC, and ST connectors and multi-fiber MPOs is a physical contact with a fiber core with less than 50 microns (0.05 millimeters).
 Those types of fiber contacts are typically used in data centers.
-The small surface needs to align perfectly with the connected fiber core to avoid light loss which can cause transmission problems, and even complete loss of signal.
+The small surface needs to align perfectly with the connected fiber core to avoid light loss which can cause transmission problems and even complete loss of signal.
 The small fiber core and the need of perfect alignment causes the typical fiber contact to be sensitive to dust and particles.

 Historically the military used copper in their communication systems but saw the benefits of the lighter and faster fiber optical technology.
-The development of a fiber connector that could endure a harsh environment began.
+The development of a fiberoptic lens connector that could endure a harsh environment began.

-The non-contact fiber technology, expanded beam, are designed with a lens in front of the fiber-end to expand and collimate the light into a mating connector.
+The non-contact fiber technology, expanded beam, are designed with a lens in front of the fiber end to expand and collimate the light into a mating connector.
 With the expanded light, the impact of dust and contamination is minimized and can therefore be used even in harsh environments with lower insertion loss.
-The expanded beam connection is contactless, with light passing over a small gap between the two lenses.
-With no physical contact there are less damages from vibrations and mechanical forces, which makes the contacts withstand more mating cycles without frequent cleaning.
+The lens connector is contactless, with light passing over a small gap between the two lenses.
+With no physical contact, there is less damage from vibrations and mechanical forces, which makes the contacts withstand more mating cycles without frequent cleaning.

 Collimating light in expanded beam connector 3D